sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - excel/index.md

 ---
-title: "Quick extract"
+title: "Quick extraction"
 hidden: false

 ---

-The following tutorial shows you how to use "quick extract" to upload documents for extraction to Sensible.
+The following tutorial shows you how to use the **Quick extraction** tab in the Sensible app to upload documents for extraction to Sensible.

 **Note:** A bulk file upload feature is coming soon.